rathaumons/bevfusionx/INSTALLATION.md

   </details>

-- Clone the repo and install Python Packages:
+- Clone the repo and install Python packages:

   ```bash
   cd ~  # or choose your preferred location